Jabble/tamu-rdm-workshops/modules/research-data-lifecycle.md

 ## Simplified lifecycle
-This workshop series will cover data management actions within stages of the data lifecycle.
+This workshop series will cover data management activities within stages of the data lifecycle.

 1. Plan management
 2. Collect and store